ioccc-src/winner/1991/README.md

 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

-Instructions for use: Run `make` to compile entries.
-It is possible that on BSD or non-Unix systems the Makefile needs to be changed.

 This year, we did not single out an entry that was better than all of the rest.
 We selected 3 entries that, in our opinion, went beyond all of the other entries this year: